codlark/cls-docs/docs/Tutorial.md

 # Getting Started
-This tutorial will explain the basics of brikWork by working through a simple set of role cards for a game of Werewolf.
+This tutorial will explain the basics of CLS by working through a simple set of role cards for the game [Werewolf](https://boardgamegeek.com/boardgame/925/werewolf).

-To get started, download and install brikWork, and open up your favorite code editor.
-If you don't already have a code editor, I recommend VS Code, by Microsoft.
+To get started, download and install the CLS Renderer, and open up your favorite code editor.
+If you don't already have a favorite code editor, I recommend VS Code, by Microsoft.
 There's an official language plugin for VS Code that'll make it easier to write layouts, just look for it in the extension marketplace.

 !!!
 Tip
     If you've never programmed before I recommend typing out each example as we find it.
 Programming makes use of lots of special characters and it can take time to build the habits for typing them.

 ## Layout Files

-brikWork uses layout files with the extension ".bwl" to make cards.
-Layout files use a sort of programming language to describe a generalized card (the layout), which gets turned into a set of cards.
+CLS is used to make layout files with the extension ".cls" to describe a generalized card (the layout), which gets turned into a set of actual cards.
 Layouts are made up of sections, which are split into special sections and elements.
 Elements are the individual elements of the card, like a text box or an image.
-Special sections do all sorts of things, like setting the size of the card, changing the name of exported pdf files, and specifying data used to generate cards.
+Special sections do all sorts of things, like setting the size of the card, changing the name of exported pdf files, and specifying data used to render cards.

 Let's start with the `layout` special section.